Instant Pot Duo 7-in-1 - Digital Trends | Digital Trends

-This Instant Pot is a steal, not only because it’s a great 7-in-1 6-quart pressure cooker but on top of the price drop, it comes bundled with a $10 Target Gift Card.
+This Instant Pot is a steal, not only because it’s a great 7-in-1 six-quart pressure cooker, but on top of the price drop, it comes bundled with a $10 Target Gift Card.

 We strive to help our readers find the best deals on quality products and services, and choose what we cover carefully and independently.
 If you find a better price for a product listed here, or want to suggest one of your own, email us at dealsteam@digitaltrends.com.